-Summer steelhead from some interior Columbia River populations also may exhibit a complex movement pattern referred to as overshooting.
-While the use of cool water refuges by summer steelhead as a thermoregulation response typically occurs downstream of natal tributaries, overshooting refers to a behavior that involves steelhead moving upstream of their natal tributary.
+Summer steelhead from some interior Columbia River populations also may exhibit a complex movement pattern referred to as overshooting that involves steelhead moving upstream of their natal tributary.
 Richins and Skalski (2018) reported that steelhead overshoot probability and Columbia River water temperature near the natal tributary were positively related.
 To a lesser extent, incomplete or nonsequential homing during the juvenile life stage associated with other conservation actions (i.e., barging smolts through dams during outmigration or hatchery rearing location, respectively) were also found to be important factors, as well as ocean age and adult ladder usage relative to their location of their natal tributary (Richins and Skalski 2018).
 Overshooting has also been reported in the Columbia River for Chinook Salmon O. tshawytscha, but at lower rates than reported for steelhead (Boggs et al. 2004; Keefer et al. 2008a; Mann and Snow 2018).
 Richins and Skalski (2018) reported overshoot percentages of adult steelhead as high as 71%, with many populations exhibiting percentages > 50%.
-However, the mean annual overshoot fallback probabilities or the probability of overshoot steelhead will successfully migrate downstream and return to their natal stream, is more variable and less understood and ranged from 0.18 to 0.75 (Richins and Skalski 2018).
+However, the mean annual overshoot fallback probabilities or the probability of overshoot steelhead will successfully migrate downstream and return to their natal stream, hereafter referred to fallback migration success, is more variable and less understood and ranged from 0.18 to 0.75 (Richins and Skalski 2018).
+Large variability in population-specific fallback migrations success may be attributed to many factors including non-representative or inter-annual variability in tagging, differences in the number of overshoot dams and overshoot migration patterns, both spatially and temporally.
+Large variability in fallback migration success also makes it difficult to understand underlying causal mechanisms thereby interrupting the implementation of potential adaptive management actions.
 While less studied in large free-flowing rivers, Eiler et al. (2015) reported low rates of overshooting for Chinook Salmon (<1%) in Yukon River, AK.
 However, English et al. (2006) compared adult steelhead migration patterns in the Upper Columbia to those in large free-flowing rivers in British Columbia, Cananda.
 In the study, the proportion of radio-tagged summer steelhead (pooled across years to increase sample size) from the Upper Columbia and British Columbia (Skeena and Nass rivers) tracked to downstream spawning locations (i.e., overshoots) was 0.086 and 0.006, respectively.
 Based on these studies, overshooting in large natural rivers is an uncommon behavior that may be becoming more common in the Columbia River.

 Estimates of overshoot fallback abundance or the number of steelhead that overshot and successfully migrated downstream to their natal tributary, do not account for steelhead that overshot their natal stream but were unsuccessful due to mortality sources both intentional (i.e., harvest) or unintentional (e.g., turbine strikes) that may occur during their downstream movement.
 Therefore, estimates of spawner abundance and productivity for populations that exhibit this behavior, based on returns to the natal stream or subbasin, would be negatively biased compared to populations that don’t exhibit overshooting behavior (i.e., no overshoot fallback related mortality).
-Given the variability in overshoot fallback reported for steelhead populations in the Columbia Basin (Richins and Skalski 2018), the absence of these fish in their natal tributary or presence (i.e., PIT tag detection) in a non-natal tributary may have conservation implications, either demographically, genetically (i.e., introgression), or both.
+Given the low rates of fallback migration success reported for steelhead populations in the Columbia Basin (Richins and Skalski 2018), the absence of these fish in their natal tributary or presence (i.e., PIT tag detection) in a non-natal tributary may have conservation implications, either demographically, genetically (i.e., introgression), or both.
 While the apparent mortality or cost of temporarily using downstream non-natal tributaries as cool water refuges can be reduced, in part, through harvest regulations (Keefer et al. 2009), overshoot steelhead exhibit a much broader geographic upstream distribution and are subject to other mortality sources in addition to harvest.